Supportability Engineering, Logistic Support Analysis and Product Support Analysis

 This course demonstrates how the timely and tailored application of these issues identifies and manages risk, lowering the acquisition and whole life cost of a project resulting in cost-effective and successful programmes.
 Examples of the implementation of these essential principles across design, upgrade and off the shelf programmes for both hardware and software together with the varying terminology used within the discipline are considered.
 Practical exercises are included, focusing on key stages and decision points in a projects life.
 Relevant standards are discussed including Def-Stan 00-600 and ASD 3000L alongside useful relevant standards and commercial practises.
 The principles and issues are relevant to defence, aerospace, utilities management, the petro-chem industry and all engineering and process based industry.

-Classroom Course: 5 Days
+Open Public Classroom Course: 5 Days

 On-site: 5 Days

 Ideal for Support Engineers, Design Engineers, System Engineers and Reliability Engineers.
 Also those new to the area of Supportability Engineering and those whose roles interface with this subjects and who need to have a realistic understanding of its significance within a programme.

 This course is endorsed by the Chartered Institute of Logistics and Transport (CILT) and contributes to Continuing Professional Development (CPD) hours.

 Module 1: Systems Engineering Concepts, Supportability and Related Disciplines

 Introduces the concepts, theories and philosophies of the LSA process and how it is used to meet the requirements of the ILS organisation for design, upgrade and off the shelf acquisition programmes.

 Module 2: LSA Processes, Tailoring & Standards

 Addressing how supportability engineering must be an integral part of systems architecting and systems engineering to achieve User requirements.